QwikDev/qwik/packages/qwik/src/core/api.md

 // @public @deprecated
 export const useClientMountQrl: <T>(mountQrl: QRL<MountFn<T>>) => void;

+// Warning: (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
+//
+// @alpha (undocumented)
+export const useComputed$: Computed;

+// Warning: (ae-forgotten-export) The symbol "ComputedQRL" needs to be exported by the entry point index.d.ts
+//
+// @alpha (undocumented)
+export const useComputedQrl: ComputedQRL;

 // Warning: (ae-forgotten-export) The symbol "UseContext" needs to be exported by the entry point index.d.ts
 //
 // @public